 2) People didn't like what happened after they received the first case.

-2a) Some people didn't like the wine at all (see Wine Quality above)
+2a) Some people didn't like the wine at all (see Wine Review above)

 2b) Some people didn't like the return shipping costs and restocking fees for the wine they didn't think they ordered.

 3) Dissatisfied customers found it difficult to cancel.
 This should not be an issue anymore.
 You can cancel online with the click of a button.
 I've done it, it works.
 Just don't forget to cancel BEFORE you receive notice that your next shipment is on its way (and they do warn you before they ship it).

 We think TastingRoom.com makes the perfect gift for a young person who's just getting to know wine or your favorite wine-lover who typically spends $12-15 on a bottle of wine.